 Trainings for Therapists

 Jules has offered trainings for therapists since 2009 in a variety of contexts.
-She love thinking not only about what works with clients, but also what kind of training a therapist needs to move from idea to skill to practice to a way of being in the room.
+She loves thinking not only about what works with clients, but also what kind of training a therapist needs to move from idea to skill to practice to a way of being in the room.
 She loves working with clinicians, and wants to give them ways to feel great about their work, enjoy what they do, and have greater success and efficiency with their clients.

 Juliane Taylor Shore

 Friday, September 10, 2021

 1:30 PM – 3:00 PM CDT

 Prerequisite- must have completed: Therapy Wisdom The Neurobiology of Feeling Safe: Working with Boundaries Inside and Out.
 An additional invoice will be sent to you via paypal once you have completed the initial deposit.
 The payment can be as you go through the year or all at once, your choice.

 The Neurobiology of Feeling Safe